swiss-seismological-service/sed-SeisComP-contributions/plugins/locator/nll/descriptions/global_nonlinloc.rst

 - NLL octree (.loc.octree)
 - NLL scatter file (.loc.scat)

-In addition to the native NLL output a SC3 origin object is created and returned to the calling instance.
+In addition to the native NLL output a SeisComP origin object is created and returned to the calling instance.
 Usually this object is then sent via messaging.